ibm-cloud-docs/cis/faq.md

 {: faq}

 Yes.
 The process is similar to adding a domain, but instead of the registrar, you work with the DNS provider for the higher level domain.
 When you add a subdomain to CIS, you are given two name servers to configure, as usual.
 You configure a Name Server (NS) record for each of the two name servers as DNS records within your domain being managed by the other DNS provider.
 When we are able to verify that the required NS records have been added, we activate your subdomain.
 If you do not manage the higher level domain within your organization, you must work with the owner of the higher level domain to get the NS records added.

+## What are the defaults for DNS TTL?
+{:#cis-faq-dnsttl-defaults}

+The following are defaults for DNS time-to-live (TTL), in seconds.
+* For records such as A record, CNAME, and so on, the automatic TTL is 300s.

 ## What is TLS?
 {:#cis-faq-what-is-tls}